Dealing with Dinosaurs

 I do stupid things too, and I look forward to my grandchildren making fun of me because I can’t use a Badingus (high-tech tool of the future), but the generation gap between mine and those I’ve been dealing with this week is particularly gruesome.
 Just look at Carolyn Dreary Patillo.

 I’m writing this right in front of her, but she hasn’t noticed because she’s too busy talking.
 I’m not sure talking really is the right word because it implies some form of communication.
-She’s blathering about the journey to Santa Cruz and “are the geraniums in our office put there because they were Dickens’ favorite flower?”
+She’s blathering about the journey to Santa Cruz and “are the geraniums in our office because of their literary significance?”
 Finally I have no choice but to decipher what she needs.
 This is difficult—her brain doesn’t work linearly—but I correctly assume she needs help to her room.
 I grab her luggage and load it into the sweet golf cart I drive like a terror, hoping to scare the Golden Girls.
 As I drive her to her room, she talks about her trip to Cleveland, where there are “lots of black people.”
 When I point out her room, which she couldn’t find earlier, she explains that she couldn’t find it because the woman she asked for directions had a “Spanish accent.
 She looked half Mexican.”